Articles - MLABooks - MLAOnline Resources - MLAOther Resources - MLA

 • a doi (digital object identifier), if available

-For Periodical Articles
+For a Periodical Article

 • full name(s) of author(s)